what is falling action in a story?

 Falling action: Harry discovers he has woken up in the hospital wing.
 And though the central conflict was addressed during the climax, Dumbledore wraps up the loose ends, tells Harry what happened after, and discusses the consequences of Harry’s actions.
 And, of course, Gryffindor wins everything.

 Resolution: Harry’s friendships are renewed, and he’s content with his new normal.
 He heads home, looking forward to next year, knowing he’ll return to Hogwarts.
-Though there are still some unanswered questions and challenges ahead, enough has been resolved to satisfy the reader, and look forward to the next chapter in the series.
+Though there are still some unanswered questions and challenges ahead, enough has been resolved to satisfy the reader and look forward to the next chapter in the series.

 The falling action is the point in a story where the conflict begins to be resolved.
 The story’s climax has already occurred, and the characters are working to put things back together.

 This section can be challenging for writers because it requires tying up all loose ends and resolving any remaining conflicts.
-When done well, it can leave readers feeling satisfied with the story.

 If you are unsure if your story needs a falling action section, contact me for a free 30-minute clarity coaching session.
 We will discuss your story and how best to move forward with making your story the best it can be!